Wikia/app/extensions/Collection/README.txt

 for article collections and single articles.

 The extension has been developed for and tested with MediaWiki_ version 1.14 and later.
-Some features may not be avaialable with older MediaWikis or with MediaWikis that don't have the `MediaWiki API`_ enabled.
-One example is that MediaWikis < 1.13 don't have the capability to edit articles via API, thus saving of collections is disabled.
+Some features may not be avaialable with older MediaWikis that don't have the `MediaWiki API`_ enabled.

 The extension is being developed under the GNU General Public License by `PediaPress GmbH`_ in close collaboration with `Wikimedia Foundation`_